tarxf/Splatoon-3-Post-Printer/README.md

 1. download and install [cygwin](https://cygwin.com/install.html) which will be used to compile the printer and the image.
 The installer is a bit intimidating because it asks for a lot of options but I managed to get it working by not changing anything and hitting next until it asked me no more.
 That's windows installers in a nutshell, chums.

 1. download and install the [arduino IDE](https://www.arduino.cc/en/software).
 It will ask for drivers to be installed and you have to follow through with those otherwise your computer will not be able to communicate with the board.
 1. start the Arduino IDE and plug in your arduino board to the computer and [select the board and port](https://support.arduino.cc/hc/en-us/articles/4406856349970-Select-board-and-port-in-Arduino-IDE) where the arduino is connected.
 Make a note of the port as it will be required later.
+If your board is not connecting to the Arduino IDE, check these [troubleshooting instructions](https://support.arduino.cc/hc/en-us/articles/4412955149586-If-your-board-does-not-appear-in-the-port-menu).

 ### Image Flashing